GlenKPeterson/Paguro/README.md

     Serializable.
  - Iterators are *NOT* serializable.
 They aren't in java.util.Collections either.
    If you need an iterator to be serializable for some reason, open an issue and we'll discuss it.
  - Transformable is not serializable.
-Open an issue to discuss.
  - Transient-HashSet, -HashMap, and -Vector are not Serializable.
-Open an issue to discuss.
+ - FunctionUtils.unmodifiable___() methods are not serializable (yet?).

 Issues?
 Questions?
 Provide feedback on the [Serialization enhancement request](https://github.com/GlenKPeterson/UncleJim/issues/10)